Montana-Media-Arts/webDesignFall2024/_docs/topic-11/02-overflow/01-page.md

 <img src="../img/box-model-overflow.gif" alt="example of overflow scrolling" style="width: 350px; margin: 0 auto 30px;" />

-We saw an example on the <a href="./../box-sizing#combine-size" target="_blank">combing size types</a>, where the text inside an element "overflowed" its containing box.
+We saw an example on the <a href="./../box-sizing#combine-size" target="_blank">combine size types</a>, where the text inside an element "overflowed" its containing box.
 We can choose to address this situation in a couple of ways:

 1. Ignore it (boo!).
 2. Resize our elements so they fit the content.